misoelegant/rpm/il-practice-mod/README.md

   - Sets the speed of physics updates, as in Cheat Engine's game speed multiplier (only in Endless).

 ## Changelog

+### Changes made in v0.8.2
+  - Added alternate shortcut to open the console: `ctrl+shift+f`
+  - Added Drive and Hidden categories for the Ending level.

 ### Changes made in v0.8.1
   - Fixed bug which made initial RNG always enabled.